vguardbc/vguardbft/README.md

     Consensus target of tradition BFT algorithms: <data transactions>
     Consensus target of V-Guard: <data transactions, membership profiles>

-Check out the paper at: https://arxiv.org/abs/2301.06210

-## Use Case
-V-Guard is a flexible blockchain platform that allows users to define their own message types.
-This platform enables vehicles to reach a consensus on the decisions made by their autonomous driving software.
-The messages can include various data, such as GPS location, speed, direction, acceleration, bearing, and more (similar categories to the data set of
-[Passive Vehicular Sensors](https://www.kaggle.com/datasets/jefmenegazzo/pvs-passive-vehicular-sensors-datasets?resource=download-directory)).
-Selected projects using V-Guard as the foundation for their applications can be found [here](https://github.com/vguardbc/vguardbft#projects-using-v-guard).

-V-Guard offers a solution to the trust and accountability issues associated with accident data by providing a guarantee of data accuracy and integrity.
-Our blockchain technology effectively addresses three key challenges that are often encountered with traditional centralized solutions:

-- <span style="color:indigo;">**Transparency in data management.</span>** Data is more easily accessible to drivers, thereby preventing manufacturers from monopolizing it.
-- <span style="color:indigo;">**Integrity in data management.</span>** V-Guard prevents data tampering.
-There is no room for manipulation or concealment of evidence by either drivers or manufacturers.
-V-Guard ensures that data cannot be fabricated or deleted, even if it goes against the interests of the parties involved in legal proceedings
-- <span style="color:indigo;">**Accountability in data management.</span>** V-Guard promotes data accountability and ownership protections, creating a trusted environment within the industry, and ensuring compliance with data management regulations, such as GDPR and CPRA.

 ## Features and Workflow